tabarnakos/multi-pc-sync/README.md

 - [✅] File created on source only
 - [✅] File created on destination only
 - [✅] File created on both sides with identical content
-- [✅] File created on both sides with different content (in case of conflict, original files are renamed and the file location is replaced by a symlink that points to your own copy of the file)
 - [✅] File deleted on source only
 - [✅] File deleted on destination only
 - [✅] File deleted on both sides